GoogleCloudPlatform/cloud-foundation-toolkit/config-connector/solutions/README.md

 Folders under this directory denote general solution areas.
-In each solution area folder, there are folders for each package manager (currently only kpt), under which are nested all available solutions in that solution area and package format.
+In each solution area folder, there are folders for each package & customization tool (currently only kpt), under which are nested all available solutions in that solution area and package format.

 ## Usage